SendiAp/Remaining/README.md

-## Did you hear about the cheese who saved the world?
-It was Legend-dairy!
+## What's the difference between a hippo and a zippo?
+One is really heavy, the other is a little lighter.